Septic Tanks In San Antonio

 How To Know If Your Septic Tank Is Damaged

 You probably don’t spend much time thinking about your septic tank.
 Most people don’t.
-But if your septic tank fails to do its job, it will be hard for you to think about anything else.
+But if it fails to do its job, it will be hard for you to think about anything else.
 If you want to know whether you have something going wrong with your septic tank, it will require some attention and observation on your part.

 The things you should be keeping an eye out for are wet spots in the area, an unpleasant smell, too much vegetation, and in some cases you’ll find actual waste.
 Also, if your water is draining too slowly or you have backflow.
 If you notice this happening, you need to have your septic tank inspected.

 Your septic tank is susceptible to damage.
 How can this happen?
 It can be damaged if anything heavy such as a car or truck is driven over it.
 Trees or shrubs can also inflict damage.
 This happens when the roots grow into and infiltrate the tank.
 It is recommended that nothing but grass should be planted above a septic tank.
 The biggest problem that can happen is if there is solid waste that gets inside the distribution box and makes its way into the drainage field.
 This will contaminate the field.
 How can this happen?